-- Click the Weight and Dimensions fields, and enter the measurements.
+- Add measurements to the Length, Width, Height, and Weight fields.
 Use measurements that cover how the products are boxed for shipping, including any wrapping and packing materials—not the item’s dimensions as-is.

 Tip: For example, a poster is 24" x 36" laid flat.
 When shipped in a poster tube, its dimensions are 3" x 36".
-Use the tube dimensions, not the flat dimensions, since it'll ship in the tube.
+Use the tube dimensions, not the flat dimensions, since it ships in the tube.

 - Repeat these steps for all products already in your store.
 When you add new products in the future, complete these steps too.